Tre Flowers trying to ‘cut it loose’ while battling Quinton Dunbar for Seahawks right cornerback job

 “Last year probably asking me that question I probably will focus on the bad,” Flowers said.

-But after sitting down and reviewed every play of the 2019 season, Flowers said he thinks he sometimes was too down on himself which may have created some self-imposed indecision, hesitating too much at times to make plays that were there to be made.
+But after sitting down and reviewing every play of the 2019 season, Flowers said he thinks he sometimes was too down on himself, which may have created some self-imposed indecision, hesitating too much at times to make plays that were there to be made.

 What also altered Flowers’ outlook was a relationship he built with Bryce Wisdom, a 17-year-old high school player from Judson High in San Antonio, Flowers’ alma mater.

-Wisdom died in July of Wilms tumor, a form of kidney cancer, after a more than year-long battle.
+Wisdom died in July of Wilms’ tumor, a form of kidney cancer, after a more than a yearlong battle.

 Flowers began communicating with Wisdom late last season, wearing “Bryce Strong” cleats for a few games.

 “I’ve still got his message in my phone,” Flowers said Tuesday. “… I was talking to him a little bit before he passed, and he meant the world to me, really.
 I was always seeing him with a smile on his face … I couldn’t imagine what he was going through, but he always had a smile, and he always was happy.
 And he really changed my life.
-The year three you all see is definitely because of that.
+The Year 3 you all see is definitely because of that.
 I can’t overthink things seeing a kid go through that.
 He’s my angel forever, for real.”

-What his relationship with Wisdom also reinforced in Flowers is to try to only control what he can control.
+Flowers’ relationship with Wisdom also reinforced trying to only control what he can control.

 Which is where the trade for Dunbar comes in.

-Flowers admits that when he first heard of the trade and the plan of the team to play Dunbar at his spot “I felt some type of way.”
+Flowers admits that when he first heard of the trade and the plan of the team to play Dunbar at his spot, “I felt some type of way.”

 But that feeling quickly morphed into determination.